Bachelor of Laws: Common law programs

-England
+England and Wales

-The LL.B. is an undergraduate course.
-In England and Wales it is also possible to study a programme for conversion to the legal profession following completion of a previous undergraduate degree unrelated to law (the Graduate Diploma in Law), which entitles graduates to take the vocational courses for entry into the legal profession.
-Master's degree courses are also offered to university graduates; those who graduate from such courses are entitled to use the initials LL.M.
-(Master of Laws).
+The LLB is an undergraduate course.
+In England and Wales it is also possible to study a programme for conversion called the Graduate Diploma in Law which allows entry to the legal profession following completion of a previous undergraduate degree unrelated to law, which entitles graduates to take the vocational courses for entry into the legal profession.

 Scotland

-Although Scotland has a mixed legal system, with both civil and common law influences, the undergraduate LL.B is the primary route into the legal profession, as in many common law jurisdictions.
-The Scots Law LL.B. is generally taken as a four-year honours course, in common with other university degrees in Scotland.
+Although Scotland has a mixed legal system, with both civil and common law influences, the undergraduate LLB is the primary route into the legal profession.
+The Scots Law LLB is generally taken as a four-year honours course, similar to other university degrees in Scotland.
 Students wishing to satisfy the Law Society of Scotland requirements to become a solicitor must also complete the postgraduate Diploma in Professional Legal Practice at an approved university.

 Australia

-A qualifying law degree for the purposes of admission as a lawyer in Australia is either the undergraduate LL.B.
-(Bachelor of Laws) programmes at accredited universities recognised by the admission board of the respective state, or the graduate J.D.
-(Juris Doctor).
-Every recognised qualification of each admission board is reciprocally recognised.
-However, prior to degrees, there existed an alternative to a degree to become a lawyer in Australia, which was either the Barrister's Admission Board, or the Solicitor's Admission Board, whose examinations rendered one eligible to be admitted respectively, the successor of these boards that still operates this alternative is the Legal Profession Admission Board which issues the distinct Diploma in Law which is equivalent to either an LL.B. or a J.D.
-Law degrees typically last 4 years for undergraduate admission or 3 years for university graduates.
+A qualifying law degree for the purposes of admission as a lawyer in Australia is either the undergraduate LLB program at accredited universities, or the graduate JD (Juris Doctor).
+Every recognised qualification of each state admission board is reciprocally recognised by all other states.
+However, prior to degrees, there existed an alternative to a degree to become a lawyer in Australia, which was either the Barrister's Admission Board, or the Solicitor's Admission Board, whose examinations rendered one eligible to be admitted respectively.
+The successor of these boards that still operates the alternative is the Legal Profession Admission Board, which issues the distinct Diploma in Law, equivalent to either an LLB or a JD Law degrees typically last 4 years for undergraduate admission or 3 years for university graduates.

-Additionally, of the thirty-eight law schools, thirteen of those universities have also started offering the Juris Doctor (J.D.) as a graduate-entry degree.
+Of the thirty-eight law schools, thirteen of those universities have also started offering the Juris Doctor as a graduate-entry degree.